matrix-org/synapse/docs/upgrade.md

 ## The spaces summary APIs can now be handled by workers

-The [available worker applications documentation](https://matrix-org.github.io/synapse/latest/workers.html#available-worker-applications) has been updated to reflect that calls to the `/spaces` and `/hierarchy` endpoints can now go to workers for both clients API and federation requests.
+The [available worker applications documentation](https://matrix-org.github.io/synapse/latest/workers.html#available-worker-applications) has been updated to reflect that calls to the `/spaces`, `/hierarchy`, and `/summary` endpoints can now be routed to workers for both client API and federation requests.

 # Upgrading to v1.41.0